DabooUA/Okaland_County_Commercial_Center/Notes.md

 Oakland County Vehicle Center website build flow:

 1.
     a.
-Creating migrations for vehicle database
+Creating migration for vehicle database
     b.
-Creating migrations for user database
+Creating migration for user database
     c.
-Creating migrations for message board
+Creating migration for message board
+    d.
+Creating migration for storing the pictures
 2.
     a.
 Creating UserController.
 Responsible for:
         1. Creating New User (Sign up)